DanyalKh/Chatbot/README.md

 ## Chatbot

-Chatbot using Python and langchain
+Chatbot using ChatGPT, Python and langchain

 #### License